CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

 In this exercise, you will be cloning the Git repository with the required dataset into your environment.
 Here, you will be working with Copilot for Machine Learning, which involves leveraging GitHub Copilot.

->**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
+#### Disclaimer: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

->**Note**: Before proceeding with the exercise, make sure you have installed Python and pip packages.
+#### Note: Before proceeding with the exercise, make sure you have installed Python, Jupyter and pip packages.

->**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.
+#### Note: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+#### Note: GitHub Copilot may occasionally provide incorrect answers, so if we encounter any errors, we might need to adjust the code until we achieve the desired output.

 ## Lab objectives